Mission 4: Design a knee high spy

 After each share, ask:

-“Different strengths make a stronger team.
-If everyone was the same, missions would be harder to solve!”
+Highlight that different strengths make a stronger team.
+If everyone was the same, missions would be harder to solve!

 “Mission complete!
 You cracked it spies!
 Just like the Knee High Spies, our class is strongest when we all use our different strengths and support each other.
 Knee high spy five!”